-How to Make Pork Noodle Soup Like a Pro
+Tips on How to Make Pork Noodle Soup

 I used gluten-free rotini noodles because my stomach and wheat aren’t friends, but you can use whatever kind of pasta you like!
 Egg noodles are a classic, or you could use short pieces of broken spaghetti to be reminiscent of canned chicken noodle soup.
 It doesn’t matter which noodles you choose because you’ll just cook them for the amount of time listed on the package to be sure they are perfectly cooked.